 Architecture and Shrines

-Badrinath is at a height of 10,400 feet above sea-level in the Garhwal Mountains, a part of the larger Himalayas, in the state of Uttaranchal.
-Built in early ninth century AD, the Badrinath temple is one of the most revered Hindu shrines of India.
+Badrinath is at a height of 10,400 feet above sea level in the Garhwal Mountains, a part of the larger Himalayas, in the state of Uttaranchal.
+Built-in the early ninth century AD, the Badrinath temple is one of the most revered Hindu shrines of India.

 The architecture resembles a Buddhist vihara (temple), with the brightly painted facade also more typical of Buddhism temples.
 Just inside is the mandap, a large pillared hall that leads to the garbha grha, or main shrine area.
 The main shrine area houses the black stone image of Lord Badrinarayan, sitting under a gold canopy, under a Badri Tree.

 The image of Badrinarayan holds a Shankha (conch) and a Chakra (wheel) in two of its arms in a lifted posture and two arms are rested on its lap in a Yogamudra (Padmasana) posture.

 There are fifteen more images that are also worshipped around the temple.
 These include of Lakshmi (the consort of Vishnu), Garuda (the vahana of Narayan), and Navadurga, the manifestation of Durga in nine different forms.

 It is believed that Adi Shankaracharya Ji discovered the image of Badrinath in the Alaknanda River and enshrined it in a cave near the Tapt Kund hot springs.
 The throne of Badrinath was named after the presiding deity; the king enjoyed ritual obeisance by the devotees before proceeding to the shrine.